dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 </div>

-Check of null/NaN data.
-In this case our % and count of rows having missing data are low so it's safe to drop them
+Checking for null/NaN data.
+In this case the percentage of rows having missing data are low, so it's safe to drop them

 ```python